Fiveable

 Saving for Retirement

 Retirement planning answers questions like: When do I want to stop working?
 Where do I want to live?
 How will I pay for healthcare?
-In the U.S., retirement income usually comes from four sources:
+In the U.S., retirement income usually comes from a combination of:

 • Employer-sponsored retirement plans (like a 401(k) where you and sometimes your employer contribute)

 The earlier you start, the easier this gets.
-We'll explain why in the compounding section.
+The compounding section below explains why.

 Sharing Goals in a Household

 Couples or families with combined finances should talk openly about long-term goals.
-If one partner is aggressively saving for a house and the other is splurging on vacations, that's going to cause stress.
+If one partner is aggressively saving for a house and the other is spending freely, that can cause stress.
 Sharing goals reduces financial conflict and keeps everyone working toward the same plan.

 Using Financial Technology to Make Saving Easier

 Saving is hard when you have to actively decide to do it every month.
-Automated savings plans (where money moves from checking to savings automatically) and payroll deductions for retirement (where 401(k) contributions come out before you ever see the paycheck) remove that decision.
+Automated savings plans (where money moves from checking to savings automatically) and payroll deductions for retirement (where contributions come out before you ever see the paycheck) remove that decision.
 The money is saved before you can spend it.
-This is how a lot of people overcome the temptation to spend everything.
+This helps people overcome the temptation to spend everything.

 Charitable Giving